dancasmor/An-aproach-to-a-spike-based-Content-Addressable-Memory-bio-inspired-in-the-Hippocampus/README.md

 <h2 name="Article">Article</h2>
 <p align="justify">
-<strong>Title</strong>: Bio-inspired computational memory model of the Hippocampus: an aproach to a spike-based Content-Addressable Memory
+<strong>Title</strong>: Bio-inspired computational memory model of the Hippocampus: an approach to a spike-based Content-Addressable Memory

 <strong>Abstract</strong>: The brain has computational capabilities that surpass those of modern systems, being able to solve complex problems efficiently in a simple way.
 Neuromorphic engineering tries to mimic biology in order to develop new systems capable of incorporating such capabilities.
 Bio-inspired learning systems still remain as a challenge to be solved and with much work yet to be done.
 Among all brain regions, the hippocampus stands out as an autoassociative short-term memory with the capacity to learn and recall memories from any fragment of them.
 These characteristics make the hippocampus an ideal candidate as a material for developing bio-inspired learning systems that, in addition, resemble content-addressable memories.
 Therefore, in this work we propose a bio-inspired spiking content-addressable memory model based in the CA3 region of the hippocampus with the ability to learn, forget and recall memories, both orthogonal and non-orthogonal, from any fragment of them.
 The model was implemented on the SpiNNaker hardware platform using Spiking Neural Networks.
 A set of experiments based on functional, stress and applicability tests were performed to demonstrate its correct functioning.
 This work presents the first hardware implementation of a fully-functional bio-inspired spiking hippocampal content-addressable memory model, paving the way for the development of future more complex neuromorphic systems.